 Cutshop invests in state-of-the-art machinery so that tradies don’t have to.
-And there isn’t much we can’t cut, including MDF, timber, veneer, Perspex, acrylic, polystyrene and aluminium.
+And there isn’t much we can’t cut, including MDF, laminated timber, veneer, Perspex, acrylic sheets & panels, polystyrene and aluminium.

 After going on a Cutshop Mt Wellington factory tour, three years ago Craig decided to give the business a try.
 “Their edge banding and CNC machines are really high-end.
 The edge bander, for example, has three different glue options.
 Using Cutshop means my business benefits from this machinery without the capital tie-up.”